Multi-armed bandits for resource efficient, online optimization of language model pre-training: the use case of dynamic masking: Introduction

-However, even if conceptually simple and empirically powerful, pre-training is challenging and expensive: the relationship between the Transformer architecture, the training corpus, the training hyperparameters, and the evaluation metrics is multi-modal and complex.
-Furthermore, many have highlighted the importance of previously overlooked design choices in pre-training (such as deciding the pre-training metric and optimizing hyperparameters) that result in significant performance differences.
+Even if conceptually simple and empirically powerful, pre-training is challenging and expensive.
+Beyond the significant resources needed to pre-train the original BERT model by~\citet{bert}, the improvements of RoBERTa~\citep{roberta} relied on orders of magnitude higher computational resources~\citep{j-kaplan2020}.
+In addition, the relationship between TLM architecture, training corpus, pre-training hyperparameters, and evaluation metrics is complex and obscure.
+Therefore, previously overlooked pre-training design choices, \eg pre-training hyperparameter selection, result in significant performance differences.

-In this work, our goal is to improve the pre-training procedure of TLMs, by selecting pre-training hyperparameters that result in optimized performance.
-We argue that an optimized selection of pre-training hyperparameters will accelerate pre-training (\ie achieve a satisfactory evaluation metric value in fewer epochs) and allow for a better pre-training procedure (\ie achieve a superior metric value).
-Increased efficiency in TLM training is all the more important amidst rising concerns pertaining to the carbon footprint of large language models~\cite{patterson2021carbon}; and more specifically, the significant impact hyperparameter choice has on power consumption~\cite{puvis-de-chavannes-etal-2021-hyperparameter}.
+With this work, we aim to improve the pre-training procedure of TLMs, by \textit{sequentially} selecting hyperparameters that result in a more efficient and superior pre-training performance.
+We hypothesize that an interactive selection of pre-training hyperparameters can accelerate and improve pre-training, \ie we can achieve a better metric value in fewer epochs.
+It is critical not only to achieve superior performance, but to reduce the computational cost, steering clear from time- and resource-expensive procedures.
+Increased efficiency in TLM pre-training is paramount amidst concerns pertaining to the carbon footprint of large language models~\citep{patterson2021carbon}; and specifically, the significant impact of hyperparameter selection on resource utilization and power consumption~\citep{puvis-de-chavannes-etal-2021-hyperparameter}.

-Our TLM pre-training use-case is \textit{random} dynamic masking hyperparameter optimization, contrary to alternative (rule or task-based) MLM dynamic masking approaches, such as SpanBERT~\cite{spanbert} and ERNIE~\cite{ernie}.
-Even though~\cite{roberta} showed the efficiency and benefits of \textit{random} dynamic masking, the selection of the masking probability hyperparameters is often carried out based on heuristics or grid-based search approaches.
-On the contrary, we investigate automating TLM pre-training hyperparameter selection via multi-armed bandit (MAB) optimization.
+Our TLM pre-training use-case is \textit{random} dynamic masking of Masked Language Models (MLMs) ---in contrast to rule or task-based MLM dynamic masking solutions proposed in the literature~\citep{spanbert,ernie}.
+Even though~\citet{roberta} showed the benefits of random dynamic masking, the search for optimal masking hyperparameters is often carried out based on heuristic techniques and grid-based search.